 You know your child better than anyone else.
-If you are in doubt or if you have questions or concerns, contact his or her provider.
+If you are in doubt or if you have questions or concerns, contact your child’s provider.

-Also, work closely with your child's healthcare providers to know what to report.
-It depends on your child's age, treatment and other factors.
+Also, work closely with your child's healthcare provider to know what to report.
+It depends on your child's age, treatment, and other factors.
 For example, your child's provider will tell you what to watch for if your child has had a stem cell transplant.
 Or if your child is taking a certain medicine, the provider will tell you what side effects may occur.

 - Fanconi anemia is a very rare genetic condition.

-- A child with Fanconi anemia may have physical abnormalities, failure of the bone marrow, organ defects, and an increased chance of developing some cancers.
+- A child with this condition may have physical abnormalities, bone marrow failure, organ defects, and a higher chance of developing some cancers.

-- Treatment of Fanconi anemia may require many different medical specialists.
+- Treatment may require many different medical specialists.